Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Proof of Part (ii) of Lemma

 where $A$ and $B$ are in between $\overline{W_{ij}g(\bX)} $ and $\E_{\btheta_j}[W_{ij} g(\bX)]$, and $\overline{W_{ij}}$ and $ \E_{\btheta_j}[W_{ij}]$, respectively.
 Because $\E_{\btheta_j}[W_{ij} g(\bX)] = \mu_i$ and $\E_{\btheta_j}[W_{ij}] = 1$, the expansion can be rewritten as

 We first show that the variance of $\estmuSN_{ij}$ has the stated expression.
 From Assumption~\ref{assm:moment.conditions.for.LR}, the second moment of~\eqref{eq:estmuSN_taylor} is bounded.
-Then, by the dominated convergence theorem,~\eqref{eq:estmuSN_taylor} converges in mean squared to
+Then, by the dominated convergence theorem,~\eqref{eq:estmuSN_taylor} converges in mean square to

 After some tedious algebra, the variance of~\eqref{eq:lim.in.meansq} can be shown to have the following form: